rmkane/spring-examples/README.md

 1. Create module directory with standard Maven structure
 2. Add module to root `pom.xml` `<modules>` section
+3. Add module dependency to `00_dependencies/pom.xml` if needed
-3. Configure module dependencies in `Makefile` if needed
+4. Configure module dependencies in `Makefile` if needed
-4. Add run target to `Makefile`
+5. Add run target to `Makefile`
-5. Update help text
+6. Update help text
+7. Use `org.foo` package namespace

 ### Module Dependencies

-- All modules inherit from `00_common`
+- All modules inherit from `org.foo:foo-starter-parent`
-- Dependencies are managed in the `Makefile` for build order
+- Dependencies are managed in `00_dependencies` BOM
+- Internal project dependencies are managed in `foo-dependencies`
-- Use `MODULE_DEPS_<module_name>` variables to define dependencies
+- Use `MODULE_DEPS_<module_name>` variables in `Makefile` to define build order

 ### Testing